Top 15 developer productivity tools for 2026

 Category: Terraform automation

-Spacelift is an advanced automation platform for Infrastructure as Code.
-It enhances Terraform workflows with policy controls, drift detection, and complex stack dependencies.
+Spacelift is an advanced automation platform for Infrastructure as Code workflows.
+It adds policy enforcement, drift detection, dependency management, and multi-tool support on top of Terraform and other IaC tools.

 Why use Spacelift?